rsmpi/rsmpi/README.md

 These optional features can be enabled in your cargo manifest.
 See the [Usage](#usage) section above.

 `user-operations` enables capturing lambdas and safe creation in `UserOperation`.
-This feature requires the `libffi` system library, which is not available on all systems out-of-the-box.
+It is enabled by default.

 ```rust
 let mut h = 0;